Expert tips to deal with the kids being off school

-As the author of Mum Hacks – Time-Saving Tips to Calm the Chaos of Family Life, I know that this can actually be the most stressful time of the year for many parents – especially if you are also trying to juggle work and childcare.
+As the author of Mum Hacks – Time-Saving Tips to Calm the Chaos of Family Life, I know that having the kids off school can be very stressful for many parents – especially if you are also trying to juggle work and childcare.
 My book already contains hundreds of short-cuts for every conceivable challenge you will face as a parent of little ones.
-But here’s a small selection which will help reduce your stress levels and win you back more time to have fun with your kids this summer.
+But here’s a small selection which will help reduce your stress levels and win you back more time to have fun with your kids during this difficult time.

 The benefits of family meetings

-If your kids are over five, hold a family meeting at a meal time at the start of the holiday, so they can talk about any projects they’d like to do over the summer – and then stock up with the supplies they need.
+If your kids are over five, hold a family meeting at a meal time at the start of the school break, so they can talk about any projects they’d like to do – and then stock up with the supplies they need.
 Draw a colourful mindmap diagram of each child’s ideas and stick it to the wall to jog their memories next time they complain they’re bored.

-When the weather’s hot, spend less time sweeping up crumbs and wiping down clean kitchen surfaces by suggesting kids eat outside as much as possible.
+When the weather’s clement, spend less time sweeping up crumbs and wiping down clean kitchen surfaces by suggesting kids eat outside as much as possible.
 On windless days, take their art projects outside too so it doesn’t matter how much mess they make.
+Enlist them to hep with cleaning and chores too.

 How to make a baby’s outdoor playpen